 Satan’s spiritual attacks will be any and all attempts to keep us separated from God.
 But God is good, faithful and all powerful.
-He works all things for the good of those who love him (Romans 8:28).
+He works all things for the good of those who love Him (Romans 8:28).
 In fact, we should celebrate when the enemy tries to come against us because this is our chance to show the world that we have a heavenly Father who is with us.
-James 1 tells us to consider it pure joy when we face trials because the testing of our faith produces perseverance and perseverance allows us to grow in spiritual maturity.
+James 1 tells us to consider it pure joy when we face trials because the testing of our faith produces perseverance and perseverance allows us to grow in spiritual maturity so we may be perfect and not lacking anything.
 James 1:3 says “If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you”

 What we need to do is learn to:

 - Understand our God given authority and power over the enemy

 - Not only overcome sin but destroy its power in our lives

 When we lean on God for wisdom and understanding, God will show us how to accomplish these things.
 It won’t happen instantly so work patiently with God.
 The Holy Spirit is our teacher who will lead and teach us (John 14:26; 1 John 2:27; Nehemiah 9:20).